mre/andygrunwald.github.io-1/content/post/typo3-analytics-release-of-version-v0.0.1.md

 * flexibility
 * documentation

-This means that I try to refactor some code, create unit and integration tests, try to tackle some bugs and "unused" concepts to make a better use of existing functionality (e.g. [RabbitMQ Dead Lettering](https://www.rabbitmq.com/dlx.html)) and to add more parameter to messages to decouple the existing consumer from the proof of concept TYPO3.
+I try to refactor some code, create unit and integration tests, try to tackle some bugs and "unused" concepts to make better use of existing functionality (e.g. [RabbitMQ Dead Lettering](https://www.rabbitmq.com/dlx.html "RabbitMQ Dead Lettering")) and to add more parameter to messages to decouple the existing consumer from the proof of concept TYPO3.

 Furthermore, I want to write more documentation and some blog posts about the architecture and concept of this project.
-I got the hope to find more contributor or to find more people who are interested in it.
+I got the hope to find more contributors or to find more people who are interested in it.
 Maybe it will help.
 We will see.

-If you want to contribute and you do not know how just contact me via Twitter ([@andygrunwald](https://twitter.com/andygrunwald)) or by e-mail ([github profile](https://github.com/andygrunwald)).
+If you want to contribute and you do not know how to contact me via Twitter ([@andygrunwald](https://twitter.com/andygrunwald "Andy Grunwald at twitter)) or by e-mail ([GitHub profile](https://github.com/andygrunwald "Andy Grunwald at GitHub")).